Agriculture

 KADS is now a dealer selling GTEEX Revolution Drones

-Kansas Agricultural Drone Services has joined the TerraPlex AG dealer network to represent Revolution Drones, offering the I‑19 and R‑32 models to farmers in Kansas, Nebraska, and Missouri.
-These drones enhance agricultural practices by providing efficiency in spraying, spreading, and seeding while emphasizing sustainability and reduced infrastructure needs for growers in the Midwest.
+Kansas Agricultural Drone Services joins the TerraPlex AG dealer network, offering GTEEX Revolution Drones, notably the I-19, to enhance agricultural efficiency and sustainability for farmers in the Midwest.

 -